jimsgims/MyWebsite_IS117/readme.md

 This is a website used to host some work I've done for the class IS 117.

-Construction for Project 1 is underway.
-Click the Project 1 link to be redirected to it.
+Project 1 work is completed for the most part, and any updates for it would be for typo corrections or better formatting.

+Project 2 work is underway!

 Many implementations are thanks to Bootstrap 4!